Skip to Content

 But I think it works wonderfully with chicken, especially if you trade out the classic beef stock for some good quality chicken stock.

-I love pink peppercorns in my “poivre” sauce, their almost floral fragrance floats my boat.
-As a result, they are the star in this recipe, but they do get a bit of support form a combination of green, white and black pepper.
+I love pink peppercorns in my "poivre" sauce, their almost floral fragrance floats my boat.
+As a result, they are the star in this recipe, but they do get a bit of support from a combination of green, white and black pepper.

-As for the chicken, it is roasted on the bone in the form of a crown of chicken which helps keep it juicy and moist… all you need to do is decide which veggies to put on the side and you have a simple “roast” for two people with a banging sauce!
+As for the chicken, it is roasted on the bone in the form of a crown of chicken, which helps keep it juicy and moist... all you need to do is decide which veggies to put on the side and you have a simple "roast" for two people with a banging sauce!

 Frequently Asked Questions